w3f/research/docs/polkadot/networking/4-xcmp.rst

 The recipient parachain collators must monitor the state of the relay chain, in order to know if it has new incoming messages, and what messages are currently in the queue (relative to a given relay chain block head).
 Similarly, the sending parachain collators may monitor the state of the relay chain, in order to know if its outgoing messages have been acknowledged, and what messages remain in the queue.
 These are also done outside of the scope of XCMP networking; however the XCMP networking relies on the former at least to be done correctly.

 The relay chain & parachain validators together verify that the channel grows & is consumed, in a consistent & reliable way; this is done outside of the scope of XCMP networking.
 Specifically, messages must be acknowledged in the correct order for a given channel.
-Additionally, a recipient parachain must acknowledge at least one new message from a block, if it has any new messages (from different senders) in that block.
-To ensure fairness, the order in which messages from different senders are acknowledged, is pre-determined and out of the control of the recipient parachain.
+Additionally, a recipient parachain must acknowledge at least one new message from a block, if it has any new messages (from different senders/channels) in that block.
+To ensure **fairness**, the order in which messages from different senders/channels must be acknowledged, is pre-determined and out of the control of the recipient parachain.
+In other words, multiple incoming channels for a given recipient are multiplexed into a single ingress queue, and the recipient must process this queue in the aforementioned pre-determined order.

 Expected usage profile
 ----------------------